stevennyman/wav2pae/README.md

 * `pitch_file_pair_convert_number.py` is not intended for direct interactive usage but is imported as a module for the main `convert_mathmatical.py` script
 * `README.md` is this file
 * `record.py` is not intended for direct interactive usage but is imported as a module for the main `convert_mathmatical.py` script when recording audio from a microphone
+* `trim_audio.py` detects and removes silence from the end of audio files
 * `view_pae.py` display an SVG string in a popup window.
 This file requires some of the optional requirements listed above.
 First CLI argument is window title, second CLI argument is SVG string.
 Not recommended for use.

 ## Usage